DrunkenAlcoholic/sway-install/README.md

 - If `paru` fails to build, ensure that `base-devel` is installed (the script installs it automatically) and that you have network access.
 - Running the script twice is safe; package groups use `--needed` and configuration syncs refresh existing files.
-- The installer backs up any existing `~/.bashrc` (timestamped) before installing the repository version; adjust it afterwards if desired.
+- The installer backs up any existing `~/.bashrc` and `~/.zshrc` (timestamped) before installing the repository versions; adjust them afterwards if desired.

 Feel free to fork this repository and adjust the package selection or configuration files to match your workflow.